 To register to vote online, you’ll need your name, date of birth, address, your Ohio driver’s license or Ohio identification card number, and the last four digits of your Social Security number.
 If you don’t have one or more of those, you’ll need to fill out and print this form and send it to the Warren County Board of Elections.

-The 2022 general election will be on November 8, 2022.
-The voter registration deadline for the general election is October 11, and early voting begins on October 12.
+The general election is on November 7, 2023, to (hopefully) pass the state reproductive rights amendment and for local and municipal seats.
+The voter registration deadline for the general election is October 10, and early voting begins on October 11.

 Know Your Elected Officials